anthonyleier/road-fighter/README.md

-# Road Fighter Endless
+# Road Fighter

-Project to develop a version of Road Fighter, but endless using Pygame.
+Project to develop a version of Road Fighter using Pygame.